Best DIY Home Treatments for Shiny Hair

 Beer is a great option for those of you who don't like to bother with oils.
 Oils will take a little bit more effort, while beer is something you can apply in the shower and rinse out a few minutes later.
 It's really that simple!

 Another gross product that is great for your hair is mayonnaise!
 If you got stuck with a jar after a cookout, it's now time to use the rest.
-Full-fat mayonnaise has a bunch of amino acids, proteins, and antioxidants that can either make you chubby or give you shiny hair — it all depends on how you use it.
+Full-fat mayonnaise has a bunch of amino acids, proteins, and antioxidants that can either make you chubby or give you shiny hair—it all depends on how you use it.

 Let's hope you make the right decision to use it on your hair.
 Word of warning, it will smell awful.
 To use, massage some mayo into your damp hair, leave it on for 30 minutes, and then wash out with cold water.

 Honey seems like it would be a gross, sticky mess, and it kind of is.
 However, it rinses out very nicely.
-For a while I was even doing a baking soda and honey face wash — that was nice!
+For a while, I was even doing a baking soda and honey face wash—that was nice!

-Turns out honey is also great for your hair.
+It turns out honey is also great for your hair.
 It's antibacterial, which is great.
 It's also a humectant, which means that it attracts moisture in addition to adding shine!
 Honey can be mixed with water, or with your regular conditioner.
 If you're mixing with a little H2O, put a tablespoon of honey per 1 cup of warm water in a spray bottle.
 Spray the mixture onto your locks, and let it sit for at least 15 minutes before rinsing out.

 5. Apple Cider Vinegar